osudrl/apex/readme.md

 This is a small, modular library that contains some implementations of continuous reinforcement learning algorithms.
 Fully compatible with OpenAI gym.

-## Acknowledgements

-Thanks to @ikostrikov's whose great implementations I used to debug my own, and inspired a lot of changes to my original code.
-Also thanks to @rll for rllab, which inspired a lot of the high level interface and logging for this library, and to @OpenAI for the original PPO tensorflow implementation.

 ## Running experiments

 ### Basics